xeinebiu/dependy/packages/dependy_flutter/README.md

         ),
       },
       modules: {
-        // This function comes from [ScopedDependyModuleMixin]
+        // This function comes from [ScopedDependyMixin]
         // Import it if its services are needed on this scope. parentModule(),
       },